quicwg/base-drafts/draft-ietf-quic-tls.md

 in the 1-RTT space: once the latter is higher than or equal to the former, another key update can be initiated.

-Endpoints MAY limit the number of sets of keys they retain to two sets for removing packet protection and one set for protecting packets.
+Endpoints MAY limit the number of keys they retain to two sets for removing packet protection and one set for protecting packets.
 Older keys can be discarded.
 Updating keys multiple times rapidly can cause packets to be effectively lost if packets are significantly reordered.
-Therefore, an endpoint SHOULD NOT initiate a key update until three times the PTO after it has last updated keys.
+Therefore, an endpoint SHOULD NOT initiate a key update for some time after it has last updated keys; the RECOMMENDED time period is three times the PTO.
 This avoids valid reordered packets being dropped by the peer as a result of the peer discarding older keys.

 A receiving endpoint detects an update when the KEY_PHASE bit does not match what it is expecting.
 It creates a new secret (see Section 7.2 of {{!TLS13}})